Kristiyan43/Tutorials/How to make a click to move script.md

 component in the search bar wright 'move' the click new script and press enter.
 Then write click on the very top where it says ``using UnityEngine;`` and write below it ``using UnityEngine.AI;``

-Select the green text above ``void start`` and delete it than right in it places this.
+Select the green text above ``void start`` and delete it than write in it places this.

 ```
    public LayerMask whatCanBeClickedon;